Need to know facts about pregnancy weight gain

 - The placenta = 0.7 kg

-In addition to eating well, you could consider doing about twenty minutes of gentle exercise a day.
+In addition to eating well, you could consider doing about 20 minutes of gentle exercise a day.
 You don’t have to go mad, but a stroll around the park with your buggy, gentle swimming or postnatal yoga once a week can really help to shed those pounds.
 Before you start, do read our advice on How to exercise safely during pregnancy.

 Do you have any tips for shifting baby weight?
 Let us know by tweeting us @GurgleUK or follow our Facebook Page.